justinpryzby/postgres/README.gtt.txt

 GTT in a different session.
 This information is recorded in the hash table during the DDL execution of the GTT.

-The data stored in a GTT can only be modified or accessed by owning session.
+The data stored in a GTT can only be modified or accessed by the owning session.
-The statements that only modify data in a GTT do not need a high level of table locking.
-The operations making those changes include truncate GTT, reindex GTT, and lock GTT.
+The statements that only modify data in a GTT do not need strong table locks.
+The operations which require strong locks include truncate GTT, reindex GTT, and lock GTT.

-4) MVCC commit log(clog) cleanup
+4) MVCC Commit Log(clog) Cleanup
 Each GTT in a session has its own piece of data, and they have their own transaction information.
 We set up data structures to track and maintain this information.
 The cleaning of CLOGs also needs to consider the transaction